K-Variable7/StegHider/README.md

     *   **Password Protection**: Encrypts data using AES (Fernet) with a key derived from your password (PBKDF2-HMAC-SHA256).
     *   **RSA Key Support**: Use Public/Private key pairs (2048-bit) for asymmetric encryption.
 Share your Public Key so others can send you secrets only YOU can read.
 *   **📂 File Embedding**: Hide not just text, but **any file type** (PDFs, Docs, Images, etc.) inside a cover image.
-*   **📦 Smart Compression**: Automatically compresses data using `zlib` to maximize storage capacity within the image.
+*   **📦 Smart Compression**: Automatically compresses data using `zlib` and zips files to maximize storage capacity within the image.
+*   **🛡️ Robustness Features**:
+    *   **Reed-Solomon Error Correction**: Recover hidden data even if the image is corrupted (JPEG compression, resizing, etc.)
+    *   **Auto-Tuning**: Automatically calculates optimal parity symbols based on expected corruption levels
+    *   **Corruption Simulations**: Test your steganographic images against LSB flips, zero regions, JPEG recompression, and resize operations
+*   **🕵️ Privacy Tools**: MetaWipe feature removes EXIF metadata from images for enhanced privacy
+*   **🎮 Gamification**: Earn points for different security levels and features used
 *   **📱 Mobile Ready (PWA)**: Installable as a native app on iOS and Android devices.
-*   **🕵️ Privacy Focused**: Stateless processing.
-Uploaded files are processed and immediately discarded.
 *   **🌑 Modern UI**: Sleek Dark Mode interface with Drag & Drop support.

 ## 🛠️ Installation & Local Run